organix/mycelia/ufork.md

 #### Instructions

-The uFork instruction execution engine implements an explicit stack machine.
+The uFork instruction execution engine implements a linked-stack machine, however the stack is only used for local state in a computation.
 The _input_ for each instruction is taken from the stack and the _output_ is placed back onto the stack.
 Many instructions also have an immediate value,